Enhancing LGBTQ+ resource access and community connections

 Opportunities for Improvement

-Provide businesses with a platform to interact with consumers.
+Provide businesses with with more ways to interact with consumers.

 Provide Pride Places with more monetization options.